2i2c-org/docs/user/storage.md

 #### Reading Data

 When reading data from cloud object storage, you have two general options:
-- Download the data to the local filesystem; this is fine for small data, but not suitable large data or cloud-optimized datasets.
+- Download the data to the local filesystem; this is fine for small data, but not suitable for large data or cloud-optimized datasets.
 Downloads can be managed with [Pooch](https://www.fatiando.org/pooch/latest/) or fsspec.
 - Open the data with an application that understands how to stream data data